an0nh4x0r/cowin-cracker/README.md

-Create account on Twilio, so that you can recieve free text sms/alerts when vaccine is available near you Get Twilio cellphone number, TWILIO_AUTH_SID, TWILIO_AUTH_TOKEN ... add in the script, & enjoy your life, Once vaccine is available you'll the first to get the alert.
+Create account on Twilio, so that you can recieve free text sms/alerts when vaccine is available near you Get Twilio cellphone number, TWILIO_AUTH_SID, TWILIO_AUTH_TOKEN ... add in the script, & enjoy your life, Once vaccine is available you'll be the first to get the alert.

 Donate me a coffee or pizza if this script helps you in getting vaccinated against corona virus.